 Cell staining

 On day 3, add 2 milliliters of HBSS 2% FCS to wells 1 and 3, which should contain the cells from tubes 1 and 3 [1-CU].
-[2-CU], and then transfer the samples into labeled 5 milliliter FACS tubes [3-MED].
+Pipet up-and-down vigorously [2-CU], and then transfer the samples into labeled 5 milliliter FACS tubes [3-MED].
 Place the 6-well plate back into the incubator – these remaining cells from wells 2-4 will be analyzed on day 5 to investigate long-term effects of stimulation on the cell cycle [4-MED].

-Talent adds 2 mL of HBSS 2%FCS to wells 1 and 3
+Talent adds 2 mL of HBSS 2%FCS to well 1 & pipettes vigorously

-Talent pipets vigorously
+Talent pipets vigorously Talent repeats the steps shown in 3.1.1 in well 3.
+Video editor: This was slated 3.1.3.

-Talent transfers samples to labeled FACS tubes
+Talent transfers samples to labeled FACS tubes Video editor: This is slated 3.1.3.B.

 Talent places 6-well plate into incubator